Al-Ferguson/StarTrek/Misc STFC Doc/STFC Incursion Notes.md

 1. If target is big enough, put the coordinates on AC to bring in help for defending & draining.
 1. When Target becomes Active, or help arrives:
    - If on your own, you should probably shield.
-   - If you have enough support, you may want to turn it into a PvP Slugfest (Active Base Defense good here).
+   - If you have enough support, you may want to turn it into a PvP Slugfest (An Active Base Defense good here).

 ___